15th Guards Motor Rifle Regiment: Post–Cold War era

-In March 2022, after the start of the Russian invasion of Ukraine, the soldiers of the regiment refused to participate in hostilities on the territory of Ukraine.
-After the launch of the invasion it was reported that the regimental commander Colonel Kharitonov was seriously wounded.
+On 10 March 2022, a member of the regiment was taken prisoner by Ukrainian forces in the Sumy Oblast.
+On 28 March, the Ukrainian military claimed that soldiers of the regiment had refused to participate in hostilities in the Sumy Oblast.
+In April 2022, it was reported that the regimental commander Colonel Kharitonov was seriously wounded in the Kharkiv Oblast.